splunk/splunk-operator/docs/README.md

 ## Known Issues for the Splunk Operator

-*Please note that the Splunk Operator is undergoing active development and considered to be a "beta" quality release.
-We expect significant modifications will be made prior to its general availability, it is not covered by support, and we strongly discourage using it in production.*

 Review the [Change Log](ChangeLog.md) page for a history of changes in each release.